 What is WordPress?

 WordPress can be defined as an open-source CMS that has been licensed under GPLv2.
-This means anyone has the right to use as well as modify the WordPress software for free.
-This can be considered as a tool that makes the life of content publishers easy to manage an essential portion of the website like website content, multimedia in web pages without having prior knowledge of web programming.
-The ultimate result is that WordPress helps in developing and creating a website handy for anyone - without even people with the skill set of a developer.
+It means anyone has the right to use as well as modify the WordPress software for free.
+It can be considered as a tool that makes the life of content publishers easy to manage an essential portion of the website like website content, and multimedia files in web pages without having prior knowledge of web programming.
+The ultimate result is that WordPress helps develop and build a website handy for anyone, even without the skill set of a developer.

 Features of WordPress